Moodle and Canvas

 Hekman librarians have produced Subject and Class Guides to assist faculty in finding reliable starting places for your students' research.
 To link to one of these guides, locate the relevant guide and copy and paste the address into your course page.

 Linking to Research Databases

-If you have an assignment that requires the use of a specific research database, you can link to that database's landing page directly from Moodle.
+If you have an assignment that requires the use of a specific research database, you can link to that database's landing page directly from your Moodle or Canvas course.
 To find the URL for the database, look for the database on our list of research databases and copy and paste the URL.

 Linking to Articles in Research Databases

 The best way to make an article available to your students is to link directly to the article in one of our licensed resources.
 The library subscribes to over 200 article databases.
 Many of the items you wish to post to your course page may already be in electronic form.
 Although downloading PDF articles from these licensed resources for your own scholarly use is acceptable, the licensing terms often restrict using those same PDFs on learning platforms.
 Posting a PDF file rather than linking to articles may violate the licensing contracts, possibly resulting in the loss of access to a resource for the entire college community.

 Copying the URL in a subscription database from the address bar in your browser does not always give you a link that will work for your students.
 Too often it includes information specific to your search session that will not work for a different person or at a different time.